biswa2210/MOCKTAILS_RECIEPES/README.md

  ```

 ## Making :point_down:
+This flutter application is totally responsive.
+When we change the orientation the app fits in that.
+I have used [FLUTTER](https://flutter.dev/?gclid=Cj0KCQjw38-DBhDpARIsADJ3kjliHdMH2hA97bBGqJtW5ORUUksCxpZ8cnrSWaH__HevGftAmP8AmvIaAhNlEALw_wcB&gclsrc=aw.ds) and [Dart](https://dart.dev/) in front end and backend.
+I have used total six screens.
+Mocktail catagories screen, favourites screen, filter screen, Mocktail recipe description screen, tap screen, catagories screen.
+I have designed this using [Materials ui](https://material-ui.com/).
+I have loaded the entire app in main.dart.
 ## Screenshots :point_down:
 <div align="center">
 <a href="m1.jpeg"><img src="m1.jpeg" width="250" height= "450"></a> <a href="m2.jpeg"><img src="m2.jpeg" width="250" height= "450"></a>